Hunger Action Center

 We all play a role in ending hunger.

-Our voice alone is not enough, and we need you to join us in raising your voices to help eradicate hunger in our state.
+Our voice alone is not enough.
+We need you to join us in raising your voices to help eradicate hunger in our state.

 Advocacy in the Vermont Statehouse

-Hunger Free Vermont is currently advocating for the State of Vermont to launch the Restaurant Meals Program (RMP) here in Vermont.
-The RMP would allow certain 3SquaresVT (also known as SNAP) recipients to use their benefits at participating local restaurants.
+During the 2025 legislative session, Hunger Free Vermont advocated for the State of Vermont to launch the SNAP Restaurant Meals Program (RMP) in Vermont.
+The RMP would allow certain 3SquaresVT (known in Vermont as SNAP) recipients to use their benefits at participating local restaurants.

 To stay up to date with our advocacy initiatives, sign-up for our Advocacy and Action email list below.